 Funder: Department of Housing and Urban Development

-Summary: Supports demonstration projects to scale robotics and AI solutions in factory-built housing, aiming to increase housing supply and affordability.
+Summary: Supports demonstration projects using robotics and AI to accelerate and scale factory-built housing, aiming to increase housing supply and reduce costs.